-Our program aims to attract digital talent to the public service by supporting their studies and giving them practical skills.
+Our program aims to attract digital talent to work in the Australian Government by supporting their studies and giving them practical skills.
 We provide a rare opportunity for participants to experience a wide range of digital roles and disciplines, and help them decide on their digital career path.

 About the program

 The Digital Cadetship Program is for Australian citizens who are currently studying an undergraduate or postgraduate degree in a digital or technology-related field.
 We place people who are looking to start their digital or technical career in government.
 Roles are available across government, and changes depending on the participating agencies.

 Applicants must have completed at least the 1st year (or equivalent) of their degree by January 2023.
 If you’re currently studying one of the listed degrees then you should consider applying.